nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering Previous Modules

-Filters the previous modules of contacts to return a list of persons with any of the previous modules specified by the user.
+Filters the previous modules of contacts to return a list of persons with any of the previous modules specified.

 Format: `filterprevmod PREVIOUS_MODULE [PREVIOUS_MODULE]…`

-* Filters the contact list for person's with any of the specified `PREVIOUS_MODULE`.
+* Filters the contact list for persons with any of the specified `PREVIOUS_MODULE`.
+* You may input more than 1 module.

 Examples: